Exponentials and logarithms

 A narrative-style introduction to exponentials and logarithms…

-→ [preprint] ← #math #reals #exponentiation
+→ [preprint] ← Keywords: #math #reals #exponentiation [Update history]

-At least in most of the calculus texts I have seen, the natural logarithm is introduced in an ex cathedra fashion, as if somehow God descended from the Heavens above, and decreed that \(\log x = \int_1^x 1/t \, dt\)—and the exponential function, again by divine decree, is to be the inverse of \(\log\).
+At least in most of the calculus texts I have seen, the natural logarithm is introduced in an ex cathedra fashion, as if somehow God descended from the Heavens above, and decreed that \(\log x := \int_1^x 1/t \, dt\)—and the exponential function, again by divine decree, is to be the inverse of \(\log\).
 The fact that I have no wish to usurp on His authority notwithstanding, here I provide another way to introduce both functions, starting with a concrete problem: how to compute the derivative of function \(a^x\).
-I hope it makes for an clear and enlightening reading.
+I hope it makes for an clear and enlightening read.

 April 10, 2024.
 Got feedback?
 Great, email is your friend!